CUCC Expedition Handbook

 - The logistics of getting 20 or so cavers and half a tonne of miscellaneous

-gear out to Austria, on a shoestring budget with a limited number of cars, are
+gear out to Austria, on a shoestring budget with a limited number of

 - Project officers